Overview

 Further Information

-The legislation for the CGS is the Optometry Enhanced Services (Community Glaucoma Service) (Scotland) Directions 2023, and further introductory information is set out in PCA(O)2022(06).
+The legislation for the CGS is the Optometry Enhanced Services (Community Glaucoma Service) (Scotland) Directions.

 Key CGS documentation and support for professionals is available on the following webpages: